How can I comply with the rules and minimise the administrative burden?

 If you have obtained a genetic resource from a collection included in the register of collections within the European Union, you are considered to have exercised your due diligence obligations with regards to collecting information.

-If possible, minimise your administrative burden by obtaining access to genetic resources under an internationally recognised Certificate of Compliance (IRCC) or under the Standard Material Transfer Agreement (SMTA) of the ITPGRFA.
+If possible, minimise your administrative burden by obtaining access to genetic resources under the Standard Material Transfer Agreement (SMTA) of the ITPGRFA.
 When you access plant genetic resources from countries that issue their plant-genetic resources for food and agriculture under the conditions of the SMTA, including those not listed in Annex I of the ITPGRFA, you are considered to have exercised due diligence (see Article 4(4) of the Regulation).
 More formally, this means that users acquiring PGRFA from a country that is a Party to the Nagoya Protocol which has determined that PGRFA under its management and control and in the public domain, not listed in Annex I to the ITPGRFA, shall also be subject to the terms and conditions of the SMTA of the ITPGRFA, shall be considered to have exercised due diligence.

 You can minimise your administrative burden: